Title: State Senator, Insurance Commissioner, Party Boss, part-owner, Phillies baseball club

 Plot Location: Section 108, Lot 38

-For several years Durham suffered from poor health; the Trenton Times reported in 1905 that he was suffering from kidney disease.
-He spent time in Hot Springs, Atlantic City and also in the Adirondacks for recuperation.
-In March of 1908, Durham became principal owner of the Philadelphia Phillies and soon after was elected president of the team.
-Due to his failing health, he never saw his team play but kept in contact with them from his sick bed.
+For several years the Boss suffered from poor health; the Trenton Times reported in 1905 that he was suffering from kidney disease.
+He spent time in Hot Springs, Atlantic City, and also in the Adirondacks for recuperation.
+In March of 1908, he became part owner of the Philadelphia Phillies and soon after was elected president of the team.
+Due to his failing health, he never saw the team play but kept in contact with them from his sick bed.

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.